rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/IN.md

   </div>

-Scan Bollywood’s genre map and you’ll find male actors reigning supreme across most categories.
-In **Action/Adventure** and **Thriller/Suspense**, for instance, around 69% of the starring roles gravitate toward men.
-These patterns echo longstanding Earthly norms and traditional storytelling frameworks.
-Yet, a faint ripple of change emerges in **Fantasy** and **Sci-Fi**, where female representation nudges upward, perhaps hinting at a future where balanced storytelling can thrive.

-Female-dominated movies do exist, but remain relatively rare, reflecting an imbalance that still defines much of this cinematic cosmos.

  Box office data shows male-led films orbiting slightly higher revenue zones, reinforcing existing hierarchies.
 Yet, as we chart temporal shifts, we see the number of female actors steadily rising from the dawn of the 1900s through the early 2010s.
 Expanding industry and social change offered more opportunities for women, inching toward a more equitable cosmos.

-<iframe src="/assets/plots/IN/female_actor_trend.html" width="100%" height="500px" style="border:none;"></iframe>
-<iframe src="/assets/plots/IN/male_actor_trend.html" width="100%" height="500px" style="border:none;"></iframe>

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/20792821"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20792821/thumbnail" width="100%" alt="bar-chart-race visualization" /></noscript></div>